 Best Personalized Dog Tags for Pets

 PetHub does basic pet ID tags in addition to using QR codes for dog name tags.
 How do the QR code tags work?
 First, create your pet’s online profile on PetHub.
 You’ll include your pet’s name, breed, age, medications, allergies, your contact information and more.
 Next, you can link the profile to one of the QR coded dog collar tags.
 These are a bit more technical than the average ID tags for dogs, but the nice thing about them is that you can include a lot more information on them via the QR code.
 Compared to typical dog ID tags, if your dog gets lost and is injured, the vet can scan the QR code and learn about the dog’s medications and allergies, in addition to contacting you.
+You can update these custom dog tags for pets, so if you move or your dog changes medications you can update your dog’s profile.

 Price: starting at $9.95